sohalsdr/bliss/README.md

 Now you can delete the dummy posts/pages and start making your own!

+Media (such as images, videos) are placed in the "public" folder and carried over to the "build" folder via rsync.
+You can easily remove this altogether inside the main `barf` script if you plan to store media elsewhere (or not use any at all).

+---

 ## Projects Goals

 - The core focus should be to **reduce** the code of this project, not increase it.
 Overall scope needs to remain small.
 - Major tweaks/add-ons should be run by individuals via forks/patches - not put into the barf base

+---

 ## FAQs